fkarg/fkarg.github.io/staged/longtermplans.md

 The workshop is supposed to be held over the course of five hours, including breaks.
 You might want to dwell longer on individual exercises, to get the most out of them.
-I recommend doing the workshop uninterrupted, and with breaks.
+I recommend doing the workshop uninterrupted, but with breaks.

 ## More than Setting Goals
+As you might have noticed, the primary goal of this workshop is to help you achieve your goals.
 Setting goals is only the very first step to actually achieving them.
-While [setting goals increases the chance of actually achieving them][better-goals-2], we can do a lot to increase chances for success.
-This includes planning the next steps and having a robust execution system.
-They don't guarantee success, but each exercise increases the chances of success.
+While [setting goals increases the chance of actually achieving them][better-goals-2], we can do a lot more to increase chances for success.
+Planning the next steps, having an accountability partner and having a robust execution system don't guarantee success - but they increase the chances of success.
+In the end, it all depends on you actually _executing_.

-You can skip the [Starting Point](#starting-point) and [Execution](#execution) exercises if you have a working [GTD][gtd-book]-like system - but you would still benefit from them.
+You can skip the [Starting Point](#starting-point) and [Execution](#execution) exercises if you have a working [GTD][gtd-book]-like execution system - but you might still benefit from them.

 If you noticed that something else works better for you, you should use your way instead.
 If you learned about some other method that you think might do